int11/RTDETR-PyTorch/README.md

 <details open>
 <summary>Train custom data</summary>

-- The command line does not support it yet.
-Change the code and use it for now.
+- Until now, there is no support from the command line. train by modifying the code yourself.

 </details>